 If you choose to retain a Shreveport hit and run accident lawyer at the Morris Bart law firm, we will tailor our legal services to your needs.
 To do so, we begin with a complimentary consultation in which we review the details of your case.
 Once we understand the circumstances surrounding your accident, we will:

 - Offer guidance regarding the next steps in your case.

 - Gather any evidence of how your accident occurred.

 - Evaluate your injuries and damages to estimate a fair settlement.

 - Help you navigate the insurance claims process.

 - Represent you in front of any other parties involved.

-To get started with your free consultation today, contact a team member at the Morris Bart law firm at (318) 202-6476.
 We can handle your legal needs so that you can focus on healing from your injuries.
-The sooner you call, the sooner we can get started with reviewing your case.
+The sooner you call us, the sooner we can get started with reviewing your case.

 to find a Morris Bart office near you.